 Statute Requirements & Accountability

-The Office of the Clerk & Comptroller performs a wide range of record keeping, information management, and financial management for the judicial system and county government.
+The Office of the Clerk & Comptroller performs a wide range of record keeping, information, and financial services for the judicial system and county government.
 Because the Clerk & Comptroller's duties affect the rights and property of county citizens, it is essential the Clerk & Comptroller remain accountable for his or her actions.
 For this reason, the Florida Constitution and certain statutes require the Clerk:

 - Is governed by statutory authority in carrying out the duties and functions of the Office.